jhubbardsf/svelte-speech-recognition/README.md

 # svelte-speech-recognition
 A Svelte library that converts speech from the microphone to text and makes it available to your Svelte components.
-This is a WIP and a was originally based off the svelte-speech-recognition library.
+This is a WIP and is originally based off the [react-speech-recognition](https://github.com/JamesBrill/react-speech-recognition) library.

 ## How it works
 `useSpeechRecognition` is a Svelte hook that gives a component access to a transcript of speech picked up from the user's microphone.